axibase/atsd/api/meta/replacement-table/get.md

 | `format` |string|Replacement table UI representation.|
 | `keys` |object|Key-value mappings.|

-If format is `csv`, the records are returned as CSV table, with header `Key,Value`.
+If format is `csv`, the records are returned as CSV table with header `Key,Value`.
 The metadata is specified as JSON-LD (JSON linked data) according to the W3C Model for Tabular Data.

 ## Example with JSON format